 - Audio cable is attached to the cup and not detachable.

 These are an excellent pair of headphones for classical music.
 The bright and sibiliant Beyerdynamic sound works well for classical music.
 Sound-wise, they’re not far behind the DT 1990 Pro.
 However, you don’t get the premium feel and the hard-wired audio cable makes them slightly more cumbersome and difficult to pack.

-Absolute Best: Focal Utopia
+Premium Pick: Focal Utopia